Wells-Group/dlrbnicsx/demo/stokes_flow_dlrbnicsx/README.md

 **NOTE**:

-1. We have replaced negative of pressure in the equation for symmetric systems of equations.
-Also, we have not considered density in the pressure term.
+1. We have replaced negative sign of pressure in the equation for symmetric systems of equations.

 2. We consider zero gravity force in our analysis.